tryscer/flock/flock-music.md

 ​	"Do you need supervision fixing the car?"
 Eleanore says to Tim.
 She is watching him putting on his shirt.
 ​	"Come, sister,” says Barry.
 “Let’s find us a mechanic”. ​	Cindy takes my hand, so I come, too.

 Larry's Juke Joint is a shack not far from, but certainly not adjacent to, the gas station.
 We walk through a swinging door and inside it’s one small room, cool and dark, smelling of stale beer and tobacco smoke.
-The sawdust on the floor is trampled and black, a sign that at other times the place is packed with dancers and drinkers.
+The sawdust on the floor is trampled and black, indicating that at other times the place is packed with dancers and drinkers.
 Now, in the morning, it’s empty save for a few dirty tables and an old jukebox.
 The jukebox is loudly playing a record I know — "Wake Up, Little Susie", by the Everly Brothers.
 Next to the jukebox, at the only full table, two men sit next to two glasses and a half-empty bottle.
 ​	"Please, no more," says the older one.
 He looks at his glass, nauseated.
 ​	"What’s the matter with you?" says the younger man.
 "I thought you said you could drink".
 He's got a foreign accent and he's wearing a mechanic's overalls.
 The embroidered patch on his chest says his name is Eddie.
-We come closer.
+​	We come closer.
 ​	"Excuse me," says Barry, official-like.
 The man whose name is probably Eddie looks up.
 He's got black eyes and black hair, combed up like a wall above his head, and a clean shaven face.
 He's striking: not handsome, rather sharp-featured, keen.
 ​	"If you're looking for Larry, you gotta holler through the kitchen door," he says.
 "He's in there making his terrible barbecue".
 ​	"Actually," says Barry, "we need a mechanic".